jcsherin/jcsherin.github.io/posts/dremel-column-striping.md

       - Clearly labelled as partial
   - **Placement:** Insert after paragraph discussing partial reconstruction

+# Data Model

+For a moment consider a nested data model with the following restrictions:

+1. All fields are mandatory.
+There are never any null values.
+2. This model disallows list or array types, permitting only struct types and scalar types (includes integers, floating-point, boolean, characters and strings).

+Here we do not have to explicitly track field presence because no field can ever be null.
+Furthermore, since all fields are mandatory and this model disallows lists (meaning each field is a single scalar or struct, not a collection), the cardinality of every field is exactly one.
+Consequently, we do not have to determine if a list is empty.

+In such a model, the structure of any data instance perfectly mirrors its schema.
+Consequently, the schema alone is sufficient to reconstruct the original nested data structure from its flattened representation.

+- [ ] **TODO:** Concrete example with a nested value + schema

+These restrictions limit our ability to represent most real-world nested datasets.
+But at the same time, this simplified model demonstrates which structural properties must be encoded as metadata.

+1. Is an optional field present or not?
+2. Is a list empty or not?

 ---

 In columnar storage values of a single column attribute are stored